hobuinc/greyhound/doc/clientDevelopment.rst

 Command-and-response exchanges are issued via stringified `JSON`_ objects over the WebSocket connection.
 Every Greyhound command has an associated response.

-The first action by a client is to create a session, which activates a PDAL pipeline that is stored on the server and issues the client a session token.
-This token is used for all further interaction with this session.
-After creation, the client can perform various commands like fetching statistics on the point cloud, gathering other metadata, or issuing real-time indexed read queries.

-When a session is no longer needed, it is destroyed by the client and the WebSocket connection is closed.

 .. _`WebSocket`: http://en.wikipedia.org/wiki/WebSocket
 .. _`JSON`: http://json.org/